arena-tools/.github/pull_request_template.md

 - [ ] Non-behavior changing refactor

 ### Changes
-- [brief description of the changes in this PR]
+- [brief description of the changes in this PR & why you are making this change]

 ### Story/Task/Bug
 - [Asana link for PR, if available]